jameshfisher/jameshfisher.com/_posts/2017-04-17-company-public-info.md

 ---
-title: "What company information is public?
-What's on Companies House?"
+title: What company information is public?
+What's on Companies House?
-justification: "I'm learning business?"
+justification: I'm learning business?
+tags: []
 ---

 Companies in the UK are registered with Companies House.
 If you want to know what companies exist, go to Companies House.
 You can search companies at [the company register search](https://beta.companieshouse.gov.uk/).